 You will notice a grassy road just to the west of Gory Brook Road.
 Proceed north along this road, going around a metal gate with the initials “O.C.A.”
 You’re now following the route of the Old Croton Aqueduct, built about 1840 to supply New York City with pure water and now a state park.
-Soon, you’ll pass the Sleepy Hollow Cemetery to the left.
+Soon, you’ll pass the Sleepy Hollow Cemetery on the left.
 In about half a mile, the aqueduct route curves to the left and crosses the Pocantico River on a high embankment.
-Just beyond to the left is a stone structure known as a weir.
-It contained valves that permitted the aqueduct to be shut off and south of the closed valve to be drained for maintenance.
+Just beyond, on the left, is a stone structure known as a weir.
+It contained gates that permitted the aqueduct to be shut off, with the area south of the weir drained for maintenance.

 A short distance beyond the weir, you’ll come to a junction, where a dirt road enters from the right.
 Turn sharply right, leave the route of the aqueduct and enter the Rockefeller State Park Preserve.
-Almost immediately, you’ll reach a junction and turn right on to the Big Tree Trail, which curves to the left and descends gently.
+Almost immediately, you’ll reach a junction and turn right onto the Witch's Spring Trail, which curves to the left and descends gently.

-Immediately after crossing the bridge, turn left to continue on the Pocantico River Trail.
+Immediately after crossing the bridge, turn left onto the Pocantico River Trail.
 You now begin to parallel the river, which is on your left.
 At the next intersection, turn right.
-The trail shortcuts a sharp bend in the river, but the river soon reappears to the left.
+The trail shortcuts a sharp bend in the river, but the river soon reappears on the left.

-Just beyond, you’ll cross the abandoned Gory Brook Road (note the old concrete bridge over the river to the left).
+Just beyond, you’ll cross the abandoned Gory Brook Road (note the old concrete bridge over the river on the left).
 A short distance beyond, you’ll reach another junction.
-There are no signs here, but you should turn left to continue on the Pocantico River Trail, which crosses the river on a bridge.
+Here, you should turn left to continue on the Pocantico River Trail, which crosses the river on a bridge.
 On the other side of the river, the Gory Brook Road Trail continues ahead, but you should turn right to continue on the Pocantico River Trail.

-Turn right and follow the 13 Bridges Trail, which climbs gently, following a winding route.
+Turn right and follow the 13 Bridges Loop, which climbs gently, following a winding route.
 Upon reaching the northeast corner of this section of the park, the trail curves to the left and begins a steady descent on switchbacks, passing through an attractive evergreen forest.
-At the base of the descent, it turns left and heads south, crossing Gory Brook and then paralleling it.
+At the base of the descent, it turns left and heads south, crossing a branch of Gory Brook and then paralleling the brook.

 After a while, you’ll come to the first of 12 bridges over Gory Brook (the 13th bridge is the one on which you crossed the brook at the base of the descent), all crossed in rather quick succession.
-You’ll again cross under Route 117 and reach the end of the 13 Bridges Trail.
-The Gory Brook Road Trail continues straight ahead, but you should turn right onto the Witches Spring Trail, which descends to cross Gory Brook.
+You’ll again cross under Route 117 and reach a junction with the Gory Brook Road Trail.
+Follow the Gory Brook Road Trail, which continues straight ahead, for 250 feet, then turn right onto the Witch's Spring Trail, which descends to cross Gory Brook.
 Just beyond the brook crossing, turn right onto the Spook Rock Trail, which climbs briefly but steeply.
 At the top, the trail turns sharply left, skirting the rock after which it is named.
 At the next intersection, continue straight ahead, now following the Big Tree Trail (which also goes off to the right).
 Proceed ahead at the following intersection, and continue on the Big Tree Trail until you reach the H-intersection that you encountered towards the start of the hike.

 This loop hike follows old carriage roads, with very gentle grades, paralleling attractive streams for most of the way.